arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 * Update image titles / alt text in media library only.
 Image titles / alt text in existing posts will be left unchanged.
 * Update image titles / alt text in media library and existing posts.
 * Update image titles / alt text in media library and existing posts only if no title / alt text is set.
 Existing image titles / alt text will not be changed.
+* Update image caption and description in the media library.
+Existing image captions and descriptions can be preserved.
+* Build your own attributes using custom tags like `%filename%`,`%posttitle%`,`%sitetitle%`,`%yoastfocuskw%`,`%rankmathfocuskw%`.
+Each custom tag will be replaced  with it's value.
+You can combine them as you please!
 * Choose to turn off any of the above mentioned features.
 * Modify auto generated image attributes using the [iaffpro_image_attributes filter](https://imageattributespro.com/codex/iaffpro_image_attributes/?utm_source=wordpress.org&utm_medium=readme).
 * Choose specific post types to bulk update using the [iaffpro_included_post_types filter](https://imageattributespro.com/codex/iaffpro_included_post_types/?utm_source=wordpress.org&utm_medium=readme).